-Beacon is committed to achieving and maintaining the highest standards of corporate governance and in so doing voluntarily complies with the Trinidad and Tobago Corporate Governance Code (TTCGC).
+Beacon is committed to achieving and maintaining the highest standards of corporate governance and in so doing, voluntarily complies with the Trinidad and Tobago Corporate Governance Code (TTCGC).
 The code is principally for listed companies, and as such, Beacon is not obliged to or in some respects able to adopt completely.

-Beacon is committed to adopting good practice governance processes and therefore chooses to apply the code to its operations as far as it is applicable and appropriate, for a professional body incorporated by the Companies Act of T&T and as a financial institution regulated under the Insurance Act Chapter 84:01.
+We are committed to adopting good governance processes and therefore chooses to apply the code to its operations as far as it is applicable and appropriate, for a professional body incorporated by the Companies Act of T&T and as a financial institution regulated under the Insurance Act Chapter 84:01.

-We will continue to review annually our corporate governance framework to ensure that our structures, systems and processes, culture and values are aligned to the achievement of our strategic objectives.
+The company continues to review its corporate governance framework on an annual basis to ensure that the structures, systems and processes, culture and values are aligned to the achievement of its strategic objectives.